Scarlet Alliance: Aim

 Scarlet Alliance aims to promote an increased understanding of sex workers and the issues affecting them.
-The organisation lobbies for policies which recognize sex workers as self-determining agents, with the option to choose where and how they work.
+The organisation lobbies for policies which recognise sex workers as self-determining agents, with the option to choose where and how they work.
 Scarlet Alliance has undertaken campaigns to increase occupational health and safety standards in the sex industry, to recognize the human rights and labour rights of sex workers, and to repeal laws and policies which discriminate against sex workers.

 Organisation

 As a national organisation, Scarlet Alliance facilitates an annual membership forum which is attended by sex worker delegates from around Australia.
 Every year the forum is held in a different state to maximise the inclusion of local sex workers.
 An Annual General Meeting (AGM) and public symposium or rally are also included within the forum's program.

 Scarlet Alliance holds training, participates in forums and presents workshops at universities in Australia and within the Asia-Pacific region.
 The organisation aims to break down the stigma, negative stereotyping and popular misconceptions surrounding sex work.
 Advocates from the organisation present evidence based research and information about who sex workers are, what is involved in sex work and why sex workers choose sex work.

-Scarlet Alliance produces an annual magazine, proVision.
-The magazine contains information about the organisation's activities, articles exploring current sex work policy issues and contributions from national and international sex workers.
-In keeping with the principle of community ownership, proVision is produced entirely by sex workers.
+Scarlet Alliance produced an annual magazine, proVision from 2016 to 2020.
+The magazine contained information about the organisation's activities, articles exploring current sex work policy issues and contributions from national and international sex workers.
+In keeping with the principle of community ownership, proVision was produced entirely by sex workers.

 Scarlet Alliance networks with sister peer led sex worker organisations including: